Actively Under Development: Last updated on 6/21/2026

 Worship: Ego-Decentralizing, IFS, Communal Exposure, & Somatic Healing

-Spirit & Prophecy: The Teleological Attractor
+Spirit & Prophecy: Teleological Catalysts

 - Insight over Foresight: Seeing what others are blind to and being aware of what they are not.
 The wielder and how it’s wielded matter: character, composure, wisdom, love, and humility.

 - Magic & Practical Christian Practice: Magic has been called “spicy psychology,” and I don’t mind that.
 Faith is another good word for it.
 Just like with the Bible and anything else, prophecy and magic can be misunderstood and misused.
 However, “magic” is fundamentally human and inescapable.
 Where we live, here and now, is where miracles happen and the Divine meets us.
-Learning how to do this well is a real discipline.
+Learning how to live life well is a real discipline.

 Discipleship & Sanctification: Also Recovery & Mental Health